More

 8. Lingumi – Languages for Kids

-Developed by an English teacher, Lingumi offers an array of language lessons disguised as games for new and younger learners!
-The app focuses on grammar, vocabulary, and expressions, and provides learners the freedom to decide what they want to focus on every time they sit down to learn!
+Developed by an English teacher, Lingumi offers various language lessons disguised as games for new and younger learners!
+The app focuses on grammar, vocabulary, and expressions and allows learners to decide what they want to focus on whenever they sit down to learn!

 Price: Free (with in-app purchases)